Martina Hingis: 2001

 In 2001, Switzerland, with Hingis and Roger Federer on its team, won the Hopman Cup.
 Hingis didn't drop a set in any of her singles matches during the event, defeating Tamarine Tanasugarn, Nicole Pratt, Amanda Coetzer, and Monica Seles.
 In 2018, after his second Hopman Cup victory, Federer was quoted as saying: "I learned a lot from her, especially the two years I was here – once as a hitting partner and once as a partner with Martina.
 Definitely she helped me to become the player I am today."

 Hingis reached her fifth consecutive Australian Open final in 2001, defeating both of the Williams sisters en route, before losing to Jennifer Capriati.
 She briefly ended her coaching relationship with her mother Melanie early in the year but had a change of heart two months later just before the French Open.
 2001 was her least successful year in several seasons, with only three tournament victories in total.
 She lost her No. 1 ranking for the last time (to Jennifer Capriati) on 14 October 2001.
 In that same month, Hingis underwent surgery on her right ankle.

 2002

 Coming back from injury, Hingis won the Australian Open doubles final at the start of 2002 (again teaming with Anna Kournikova) and reached a sixth straight Australian Open final in singles, again facing Capriati.
 Hingis led by a set and 4–0 and had four match points but lost in three sets.
 In May 2002, she needed another ankle ligament operation, this time on her left ankle.
 After that, she continued to struggle with injuries and was not able to recapture her best form.
+At the 2002 US Open, Hingis became the first woman to receive a wildcard and be seeded in a grand slam tournament (and as of the 2026 Wimbledon this has only occurred three times in the Open Era), though she would lose to Monica Seles in the fourth round in straight sets.
+Hingis would drop out of the top-10 in the WTA’s Rankings in October 2002.